What are The Estate Planning Basics? What Goes in an Estate Plan?

 If a person dies without a Will, generally as part of a valid estate plan, it is known as “intestacy.”
 Your state’s laws then decide how to distribute the deceased’s property.
 Typically, it goes to the closest relatives like a spouse, children, or parents, but different states can have VERY different laws, so it’s important to contact an attorney in your state for a clear understanding of intestacy.

-A Will is a part of an estate plan, but it’s not the whole plan—indeed, in California a Will is little more than a letter you write to a probate judge expressing your desires.
+A Will is a part of an estate plan, but it’s not the whole plan—indeed, in California, a Will is little more than a letter you write to a probate judge expressing your desires.
 The judge will ultimately decide.
 Remember, an effective estate plan typically includes several other elements like trusts, powers of attorney, and beneficiary designations on retirement accounts or life insurance policies.
 All of these are vital, especially in California.

 What Problems Can Intestacy Create in California?